--[ Checking many Android apps on VirusTotal with their hashes ]--

 Extracting App Hashes from packages.json

-in the generated folder.
-This file contains detailed information about all the apps installed on the device, including cryptographic hashes of each apk and its subcomponents.
+contains detailed information about all the applications installed on the device, including the cryptographic hashes of each apk and its subcomponents.

 {